 A Guide To The Best Products For 4c Hair Growth

-If you are trying to boost your hair growth, make your curls shiny, or find the right set of products we will present you some of the best options for your waves!
+If you are trying to boost your hair growth, make your curls shiny, or find the right set of products we will present you with some of the best options for your waves!

-Even if you are not too sure what category your hair is we will explain all different kinds.
+Even if you are not too sure what category your hair is we will explain all the different kinds.

 Different Types Of Hair Styles

 Your hair can be classified as straight, wavy, or curly.
 Straight hair is classified as hair A1.

 It is filled with shine and has no curls of any kind.

 Wavy hair can be classified as wavy 2A, wavy 2B, and wavy 2C.